sovity/edc-ce/README.md

 - `EDC_API_AUTH_KEY:` _The API authorization key of management API_

 #### MDS Environment Configuration
-The test environment is set by default.
+The dev environment is set by default.
 - `EDC_BROKER_BASE_URL:` https://broker.dev.mobility-dataspace.eu
 - `EDC_OAUTH_CLIENT_ID:` _To be able to start an EDC-Connector with the broker-extensions, the `SKI` and `AKI` of the connector certificate must be entered as `client-ID` in the docker-compose and the .jks must be placed under the path specified in the docker-compose (in the example in the folder `resources/vault/edc/`, see `EDC_KEYSTORE` setting)._
 - `EDC_OAUTH_TOKEN_URL:` https://daps.dev.mobility-dataspace.eu/token